-Suggested Duration Activity and Description \4 minutes Imagine that you are the road safety department or traffic police.
-Can you write a report to the government with specific policies and laws that can be implemented to reduce the number of accidents?
-It is important to consider that the report needs to: Grab the attention of the government official reading it Identify the major reasons for car accidents (if learners do not have access to information on this, they can think of reasons by discussing these with family members) Suggest clear policies or laws Give an implementation plan 20 minutes Can you write and illustrate an advertisement banner to convince drivers to be more careful?
-It is important to consider that the advertisement campaign should: Be "catchy" so people look at it and remember it Have a clear and actionable message Be simple and easy to do
+Suggested Duration Activity and Description 40 minutes Imagine that you are the road safety department or traffic police. - Can you write a report to the government with specific policies and laws that can be implemented to reduce the number of accidents?
+It is important to consider that the report needs to: - Grab the attention of the government official reading it Identify the major reasons for car accidents (if you do not have access to information on this, you can think of reasons by discussing these with family members) - Suggest clear policies or laws - Give an implementation plan 20 minutes Can you write and illustrate an advertisement banner to convince drivers to be more careful?
+It is important to consider that the advertisement campaign should: - Be "catchy" so people look at it and remember it - Have a clear and actionable message - Be simple and easy to do Present your report on car accidents (including reasons for car accidents, suggested policies or laws and implementation plan to family members.
+Present the advertisement banner to the family members.
+Family members feedback will include: - Questions of clarification What they appreciate about the report - Some concerns or puzzles - Suggestions for improvement Use the feedback to revise your car accidents report and advertisement banner.

-Today you will use all the principles that they have learnt to design and create their own super vehicle.
+Today you will use all the principles that you have learnt to design and create your own super vehicle.

-Suggested Duration Activity and Description 1 hour Learners will need to: Think of the purpose of the vehicle

-- Determine whether this is a land, water and / or air vehicle or a combination of the above - Identify how the works based on the principles learnt learners can explain these for example: How will the vehicle work with relation to gravity, thrust, displacement, density, friction and inertia to move efficiently and fast? - Create measures to ensure safety and security
+Suggested Duration Activity and Description 1 hour Use all the principles that you have learnt to design and create your own super vehicle.
+You will need to: Think of the purpose of the vehicle Determine whether this is a land, water and / or air vehicle or a combination of the above Identify how the works based on the principles learnt -you can explain How will the vehicle work with relation to gravity, thrust, displacement, density, friction and inertia to move efficiently and fast? etc Create measures to ensure safety and security